 Will I be paid for school holidays?

-No, you will only be paid for weeks in which the school is open for at least 3 days, so you will not be paid for holiday weeks.
+No - You will only be paid for weeks in which the school is open for at least 3 days, so you will not be paid for holiday weeks.
 In-service days or emergency closures (due to bad weather etc.) are not considered holidays for EMA purposes, and payment can be still made as long as your attendance is 100% for the rest of that week.